To get started with RunPod:

 Max Replicas

-When creating a Worker in RunPod, you can set the max Workers that will scale up depending on the amount of Worker sent to your Endpoint.
-For more informaiton, see Scale Type
+When creating a Worker in RunPod, you can set the max Workers that will scale up depending on the amount of Worker sent to your endpoint.
+For more information, see Scale Type.

 When creating a Worker, select the Flashboot option to optimize your startup time.